Diagnose your Configuration with Istioctl Analyze

 Sometimes you might find it useful to hide or ignore analyzer messages in certain cases.
 For example, imagine a situation where a message is emitted about a resource you don’t have permissions to update:

-$ istioctl analyze -k --namespace frod Warn [IST0102] (Namespace frod) The namespace is not enabled for Istio injection.
-Run 'kubectl label namespace frod istio-injection=enabled' to enable it, or 'kubectl label namespace frod istio-injection=disabled' to explicitly mark it as not needing injection
+$ istioctl analyze -k --namespace frod Info [IST0102] (Namespace frod) The namespace is not enabled for Istio injection.
+Run 'kubectl label namespace frod istio-injection=enabled' to enable it, or 'kubectl label namespace frod istio-injection=disabled' to explicitly mark it as not needing injection.

 Because you don’t have permissions to update the namespace, you cannot resolve the message by annotating the namespace.
 Instead, you can direct